datahubio/datahub-cloud-template-dataset/docs.md

 Welcome to Datahub Cloud!

-> [!info] You can publish your dataset or your data story quickly and easily with Datahub Cloud.
+You can publish your dataset or your data story quickly and easily with Datahub Cloud.

-> The current version of Datahub Cloud runs only off Github.
+The current version of Datahub Cloud runs only off Github.

 ## Quick Start